 Secretary: The secretary position is for someone who loves to work with children, is patient and loving, yet can work under pressure.
 We need someone with mature judgment and can handle all camper and staff medical needs.
 Secretary needs to be computer saavy, organized, responsible and have excellent phone skills.
 We are looking for someone who will be loyal to us and who will keep our confidences.
 We need someone who shows initiative – someone who is a team player and flexible.

-Specialty Instructor: Looking to hire instructors for the following specialties: Dance, Drama, Karate, Art, Music, Guitar, Gymnastics, Sports, Magic, Painting, Woodworking and more Previous experience in the specialty field with youth.
+Specialty Instructor: Looking to hire instructors for the following specialties: Dance, Musical Theater, Drama, Karate, Art, Music, Guitar, Gymnastics, Sports, Magic, Woodworking.
+Previous experience in the specialty field with youth.
 Specialist are required to be at least 21 years of age and have the ability to creatively lead a specialist program within a camp environment.
 Specialist plans and provide instruction that is appropriate to the ability level of different age groups and makes the activity appealing and fun.
 Specialist teach safe behaviors and ensures that strong safety policies are practiced in their area of specialty.

-Pool Staff: The Head Lifeguard is required to be 21+ and lifeguards are required to be post high school.
+Pool Staff: The Head Lifeguard is required to be 21+ and lifeguards are required to in Grade 11+.
 Pool staff are required to have strong communication and leadership skills, strong risk management and safety awareness, and a thorough knowledge and application of lifeguard surveillance and rescue techniques.
 All pool staff are responsible for guarding their area of responsibility, responding to any level of incident around the entire facility, enforcing our rules fairly and politely, checking and maintaining pool chemicals (head guard), ensuring member safety, being patient and enthusiastic while teaching and holding productive lessons, setting up and cleaning up lesson station,and other tasks assigned by the Director and Head Lifeguard.

 Certifications: Red Cross Lifeguard Training, CPR/AED, WSI a plus. *Have a minimum of: two years experience consisting cumulatively of at least 16 weeks as a children’s camp lifeguard.